 You may still get arrested for DWI no matter what you do when you are in your parked vehicle under the influence of alcohol.
 That is why it is imperative to contact an experienced criminal defense attorney to review the circumstances of your arrest and identify the most suitable defense strategy in your case.

-Schedule a free consultation with our Belton criminal defense lawyers at The Law Office of Brett H. Pritchard today.
-Call (254) 220-4225 to discuss all available defense strategies in your case.
+Schedule a free consultation with our Belton criminal defense lawyers at the Law Office of Brett H. Pritchard today.
+Contact us online or call us at (254) 781-4222 to discuss all available defense strategies in your case.